Hypothesis: Getting Started with Annotation Assignments in Canvas

 Hypothesis doesn’t use the file name to differentiate PDFs.
 Instead, a unique digital ‘fingerprint’ in the document meta data is used to ensure that annotations are correctly associated with a file.
 In some cases, instructors may have a large PDF that they want to chunk into shorter reading tasks.
 Hypothesis advises instructors to use Adobe Acrobat to ‘split’ a larger file into shorter PDFs with their own unique fingerprint.
 Not doing so, could result in annotations on one file appearing on another that has the same parent fingerprint.

-Teaching and Learning with Hypothesis in Canvas
+Teaching and Learning with Social Annotation

 For Instructors